PalladioSimulator/Palladio-Example-Models/README.md

 # Palladio-Example-Models
 Example Models that demonstrate various Palladio features or serve as test cases.
+The examples are ready to be downloaded as zip files from our [webserver](https://sdqweb.ipd.kit.edu/eclipse/palladio/examples/).

 More information:
 * https://sdqweb.ipd.kit.edu/wiki/Palladio_Examples